bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ~~~

 User reference identifiers are not intended to be human-readable
-user identifiers or machine-readable verifiable assertions.
-For
+user identifiers or structured assertions.
+For the RC to send
-either of these, use the regular user request instead.
+either of these, use the full [user request object](#request-user) instead.

+[[ Editor's note: we might be able to fold this function into an
+unstructured user assertion reference issued by the AS to the RC.
+We could put it in as an assertion type of "gnap_reference" or
+something like that.
+Downside: it's more verbose and potentially
+confusing to the client developer. ]]

 If the AS does not recognize the user reference, it MUST
 return an error.